3 Meanings

 But had they died by Pearse's side

-Or fought with Cathal Brugha
+Or fought with Cathal Brugha,

-'Neath the shroud of the foggy dew
+'Neath the shroud of the foggy dew.

-But the bravest fell, and the requiem bell
+The bravest fell, and the solemn bell

 Rang mournfully and clear

-For those who died that Eastertide
+For those who died that Watertide

-In the springing of the year
+In the springing of the year.

 At those fearless men, but few